 I'm an adjunct instructor in the journalism department at Boston College, where I teach two classes: Writing About Popular Music and Journalism and New Media.

 I was a founding editor of the music blog Idolator and served as the music editor at The Village Voice.

-I'm working on getting up a more comprehensive archive, but for now, Google News has other recent clips.
+I'm working on getting up a more comprehensive archive of past clips, but for now, Google News has other recent clips.

 My DJ history stretches from Chicago to Princeton to Boston, with a couple of one-off stops in towns like Clemson, South Carolina.
-Currently, I DJ on WZBC, my left-of-the-dial home since 2013.
-You can find my playlists at Spinitron; recent shows are available for streaming at the ZBC archive.
+I am on hiatus from WZBC, Boston College's haven for music lovers and other passionate types; I do, however, sit on the advisory board and support the station any way I can.
+You can find past playlists at Spinitron.

-I also can DJ your party or event.
+I can DJ your party or event.
 Get in touch.

-I've been an extra in three music videos.
+I've been an extra in four music videos.

-maura.com, the domain, turned 20 in 2016, which is why I'm finally updating this page after so long.
+I've been online in some fashion since 1990, but maura.com, the domain, turned 20 in 2016.
 (Thanks to TJ Connelly for the design, ahem, inspiration.)